-- 5 minutes to summarize, discuss next steps and to thank them.
+- 5 minutes to summarize, discuss next steps and to thank the attendees.

-- Create your virtual whiteboard – Which tool is the best?
-We recommend Miro, MURAL, Figjam or the whiteboard that’s built into the software you already use every day already (like Microsoft Teams!)
+Which tool is the best?
+We recommend Miro, MURAL, Figjam or the whiteboard that’s built into the software you already use every day (like Microsoft Teams!).
 Some whiteboards allow you to hide frames you create until you’re ready to reveal them.
-If you’d like to send the link to your whiteboard to your participants, you can do so while hiding the empathy mapping activity itself until the workshop!
+If you’d like to send participants the link to your whiteboard before the workshop, you can do so while hiding the empathy mapping activity itself until the session starts!

 - Whiteboard must-haves:

-- Your schedule for others to understand what to expect from the meeting.
+- Your schedule so others understand what to expect from the meeting.

 - Goals for the session.